ZeroCool940711/new-frontera/docs/source/topics/quick-start-single.rst

 - **tutorial/settings.py**: the project’s settings file.
 - **tutorial/spiders/**: a directory where you’ll later put your spiders.

-2. Install Frontera
+2. Install new_frontera
 ===================

 See :doc:`installation`.

-3. Integrate your spider with the Frontera
+3. Integrate your spider with the new_frontera
 ==========================================

 This article about :doc:`integration with Scrapy <scrapy-integration>` explains this step in detail.